maciekmm/maciekmm.github.io/_posts/2021-01-24-environment-agnostic-frontend-images.md

 ## Step 6: Create a `Dockerfile` under `/docker`

-We will use multi-stage docker image to reduce the image size.
+We will use multi-stage Docker image to reduce the image size.
 Note that You should bind both `node` and `nginx` images to some version.

 ```docker
 FROM node:current as build